bclokie/FinalProject2/README.md

 2. Run `npm install` in the root directory
 3. Run `npm run dev` in the root directory
 4. Navigate to `localhost:3000` in your browser

+## How to run the tests

+1. Run `npm run test` in the root directory

+## How to run the linter

+1. Run `npm run lint` in the root directory

+## How to run the linter and fix errors

+1. Run `npm run lint:fix` in the root directory